Saturday 17 January 2026

 Windows Error Reporting

-When a program crashes or crashes, this service collects information and sends it to Microsoft to improve Windows.
+When a program crashes or encounters an error, this service collects information about what happened and sends it to Microsoft.
+Its goal is to help improve Windows, but this process can run in the background without you realizing it.

-Why disable it: If you don't want to send reports to Microsoft or are concerned about your privacy, you can turn it off without affecting your computer's functionality.
-These reports simply won't be sent.
+Why disable it: If you don't want data sent to Microsoft or if you prefer more privacy, you can turn it off without affecting system functionality.
+Windows will continue to function normally — it just won't send error reports.

 7